NEW: Print all kinds of data from orders, including shipping address, status, customer contact info, total amount etc.

-NEW - Improved customization editor for the labels, with free-form text, plus Liquid tags to show practically any attribute from products, variants and the shop.
+NEW: Improved customization editor for the labels, with free-form text, logo, fonts, colours, plus Liquid tags to show practically any attribute from products, variants and the shop.
 See the second screenshot for an example of a layout and some of the Liquid tags available.
-A simple default layout and basic options are also available.
+A basic default layout and simpler customization options are also available.

-This app lets you print labels with barcodes for your products on basically any brand of sticky labels (Avery, Staples etc), like the ones you can buy from many office supply stores, on virtually any ink-jet or laser printer.
-It also works with Dymo and Zebra thermal printers that are compatible with PDF's.
+This app lets you print labels with barcodes for your products on practically any brand of labels (Avery, Staples, Dymo etc), using any ink-jet or laser printer.
+It also works with thermal printers that are compatible with PDF's, including many models of Dymo and Zebra.
 You can even print shipping address labels for orders quickly and easily.

 You can select from the database of products that you have saved on Shopify and simply choose which ones you need to print labels for, no need to import anything.